-Pakistan arrests 129 Muslims after mob attacks churches and homes of minority Christians
+Pakistan arrests 129 Muslims after mob attacks on churches and homes of minority Christians

 On Thursday, Rizwan Khan, the regional police chief, said 129 suspects had been arrested and the situation was under control.

-The violence erupted after some Muslims living in the area claimed they had seen a local Christian, Raja Amir, and his friend tearing out pages from a Quran, throwing them on the ground and writing insulting remarks on other pages.
+The rampage started after some local Muslims claimed they had seen a local Christian, Raja Amir, and his friend tearing out pages from a Quran, throwing them on the ground and writing insulting remarks on other pages.

-Police say they are trying to arrest Amir to determine whether he desecrated Islam’s holy book.
+Police say they are trying to arrest Amir, who fled into hiding, to determine whether he desecrated Islam’s holy book.

 According to Khan, the mob quickly gathered and began attacking multiple churches and several Christian homes.
 The rioters also attacked the offices of a city administrator on Wednesday, but police eventually intervened, firing into the air and wielding batons to disperse rioters with the help of Muslim clerics and elders.